Regulating Greed Over Time in Multi-Armed Bandits: Regret-bound for -z greedy algorithm with hard threshold

 which can be rewritten as

 For the rounds of the algorithm where $G(t)<z$, we are in the standard setting, so for those times, we follow the standard proof of \cite{auer2002finite}.
-For the times that are over the threshold, we need to create a separate bound.
-Let us now bound the probability of playing the sub-optimal arm $j$ at time $t$ when the greed function is above the threshold $z$.
+For the times that $G(t)$ is over the threshold, we need to create a separate bound. \tcbset{colback=white}